Congress closing in on nearly $2 trillion virus aid package

-WASHINGTON (AP) — Top congressional and White House officials say they expect to reach a deal Tuesday on a nearly $2 trillion measure aimed at easing the economic damage inflicted by the coronavirus pandemic.
+WASHINGTON (AP) — Congressional and White House officials say a deal appears to be at hand Tuesday on a nearly $2 trillion measure aimed at easing the economic damage inflicted by the coronavirus pandemic.

+Both Senate Majority Leader Mitch McConnell and the top Democrat, Sen. Chuck Schumer, said agreement appeared close.
+“I don't see any issue that can't be overcome within the next few hours," Schumer said.
+"Last night I thought we were on the five-yard line.
+Now we're on the two."

+Negotiators labored in the shadow of what McConnell called "the most serous threat to Americans' health in over a century and quite likely the greatest risk to America's jobs and prosperity that we've seen since the Great Depression.”

+Schumer said a key provision in the emerging package would provide for four months of salary for workers furloughed because of the pandemic.
+“The federal government will pay your salary, your full salary," he said, outlining aid that still is not final or approved by the full Senate.
+“For now, four months.
+We (Democrats) had asked for four months and four months looks like what we're going to get when we come to this agreement.”

-Treasury Secretary Steven Mnuchin returned to the Senate Tuesday for final negotiations after a tumultuous but productive day on Monday.
-While the two sides have resolved many issues in the sweeping package, some final sticking points remain.
+Treasury Secretary Steven Mnuchin and congressional leaders engaged in final negotiations after a tumultuous but productive day on Monday.
+While the two sides have resolved many issues in the sweeping package, some sticking points remained.
 A Senate vote could come later in the day.

-Stocks soared as negotiators signaled a resolution was in sight.
+Ravaged in recent days, stocks climbed as negotiators signaled a resolution was in sight.

-At issue is an unprecedented, massive $2 trillion economic rescue package that would give direct payments to most Americans, expanded unemployment benefits, and a $350 billion program for small businesses to keep making payroll while workers are forced to stay home.
+At issue is an unprecedented economic rescue package that would give direct payments to most Americans, expanded unemployment benefits, and a $350 billion program for small businesses to keep making payroll while workers are forced to stay home.
 A point of contention has been $500 billion for guaranteed loans to larger industries.

 The one-time rebates are about $1,200 per person, or $3,000 for a family of four.